 - Have you discussed potential risks to participants and the measures taken to minimize such risks?

-- Have justifications for any waivers of or alterations to the informed consent process been provided and justified on the basis of the criteria noted in Section F of the IRB application (DOC)?
+- Have justifications for any waivers of or alterations to the informed consent process been provided and justified on the basis of the criteria noted in Section F of the IRB Application Form (DOC)?